lilyzhaang/bones/README.md

 as of may 11, 1:45 AM, i'm thinking, what else should I add? should I try to incorporate?

 something cool might be snippets of my startup studio curriculum. after all, it's all I've worked on for the past few semesters.
 I could also add some of my school presentations - I think the Ethics of Youtube one could be interesting?
 Maybe I will also add some of the papers I wrote for the Desperate Housewives class, with some extra editing.
 Along those lines, I could add my Ethics Book Review too.
 I just want to be able to put the stuff I make to some use that's not just! a grade!

+more features I want to add:
+1. some way to help people interact.
+I really like the way that on some websites, when you hover over certain regions, images will pop up.
+I would like to have that! but in like colums across the page.
+2. it could be fun to have like some flowers swaying in the wind on loop for the front page. really get the feel that it's a garden.
+3. building a style sheet so I can at least be consistent.
+4. ...